-You will be seen in the outpatients department or contacted by telephone approximately two to three months after the operation.
-When the results of any samples taken are back from the laboratory, you may be contacted by telephone.
+You will be seen in the outpatients department approximately two to three weeks after the operation and when the test results are back from the laboratory.
+You may also be contacted by telephone.

-General things to remember
+General things to remember:

-If you have been given antibiotics after your operation, make sure you complete the whole course.
+If you have been given antibiotics after your operation, please make sure you complete the whole course.